FlamJamCamCode/Crucible/system share/foundations/41a self-organizing-recovery.md

 This is true antifragility - not just surviving disruption but using it as fuel for evolution.
 Every disaster is a learning experience.
 Every breakdown is a breakthrough waiting to happen.
 Every ending is a new beginning.

-In Discovery OS, catastrophic failure isn't a disaster - it's an opportunity for transcendence.
+In Discovery OS, catastrophic failure isn't a disaster - it's an opportunity for its fundamental advantage to come into play in comparison to 'the perfect ordered machine world' competition to it.